Thermador Oven F34 Error Code: Control Board Relay Fault

 Is a Thermador oven worth repairing if F34 requires a new control board?

-My Thermador oven element stays on and will not shut off.
+My Thermador oven element stays on and won't shut off.
 Is this F34?